earlyBirdy/sintrones-edge-ai-starter-kit/INSTALL.md

 # 🔧 Installation Guide – Sintrones Edge AI Starter Kit

 This guide walks you through setting up your environment and running the Sintrones Edge AI Starter Kit.
+This project ships a **pre‑wired Streamlit dashboard** for an Edge AI Vision Inspection starter kit with **17 tabs**.
+It includes Model Packs, Fleet, Benchmark Matrix, Data Traceability, Triage → Rules, Yield & Quality, Pipeline Builder, I/O Connectors, Governance, and more.

 ## 1. System Requirements